 Whole school assemblies are conducted in the school hall, with a special table set up with a candle and cross.
 One assembly a week is based in the classroom to allow each class to come together and share the occasion more intimately.
 James Rattue visits our school on a fortnightly basis to lead assemblies.
 We also have other visitors in to share their experiences with the children.
 A special bench is used in every assembly to recognise thoughtful contributions or particularly good behaviour.

 Every Friday we hold Celebration Assembly, which celebrates children’s successes.
-Certificates of achievement are awarded and all children participate in the school prayer.
+‘Golden Leaves’ (to praise achievements and progress both academic and personal or social) are awarded and all children participate in the school prayer.

 Parents who wish to exercise their right to withdraw their child from Religious Education or collective worship will need to contact the Headteacher to discuss arrangements for alternative provision.